 Analysis from the NHS Staff Survey in the UK - which covers a wide range of healthcare professionals - found that opportunities for employees to recover from work demands can have a strong influence on organisational and patient outcomes.
 Greater satisfaction with work/life balance was linked with better financial performance and lower absenteeism, as well as higher patient satisfaction and lower risk of infection rates in hospitals.
-Such findings further highlight the need for evidence-informed initiatives to promote work/life balance and recovery from work.
+Such findings further highlight the need for evidence-informed initiatives to promote work/life balance and recovery from work.13

-Our survey of members in Australia reveals that 73% of dental practitioners would be prepared to cover a colleague's work for a short period, so that they may take a break.

-It is interesting to see that respondents recognised the need for others to take a break but did not feel able to do so for themselves
+Our survey of members in New Zealand also reveals that 74% of dentists would be prepared to cover a colleague's work for a short period, so that they may take a break.
+It is interesting to see that respondents recognised the need for others to take a break but did not feel able to do so for themselves.